-There is nothing nicer than kicking back under the stars in a steaming hot outdoor fire bath.
-Here are a couple of ways you can build your very own woodfire bathtub.
+There is nothing nicer than kicking back under the stars in an outdoor fire bath.
+Here are a couple of ways you can build your very own.

 Cast iron and pit fire bath